Safety Interlock Switches

 Because locking is possible without inserting the key, the door can be closed at any time.

-Safety interlock switches are safety devices used for checking whether movable guards such as doors, fences and covers are opened or closed.
+Safety interlock switches are safety devices used for checking whether movable machine guarding such as doors, fences, and covers are opened or closed.
 KEYENCE’s GS Series Safety Interlock Switches are available in locking type—either power-to-release (GS-50) or power-to-lock (GS-70) models—and non-contact type (GS-10).
 Both types feature a slim-yet-rugged design with an enclosure rating that ensures usability, even when exposed to water or oil (IP65/67/69K).
 The GS Series not only offers superior safety but also the usability and reliability required for manufacturing facilities without hindering productivity.